3DCdsc/Intro_to_React_Workshop/README.md

   return("hello world)
 }

-// Function Declaration
+/*
+----Function Declaration----
-// Function Declaration are hoisted to the top of the code.
+Function Declaration are hoisted to the top of the code.
-// Meaning the funtion is loaded before anything else function thisIsAFunction( paramOne ){
+Meaning the funtion is loaded before anything else
+*/
+function thisIsAFunction( paramOne ){
   return( "hello world" )
 }